Mary Polly Paʻaʻāina: Later life

 The boarding school was discontinued in 1850.
 Little detail is known about her adult life.
 She may have moved back briefly with her hānai parents to their new home Mililani in Honolulu.
-In 1851, Paʻaʻāina married American James Augustus Griswold (born September 20, 1826) in Honolulu, Oʻahu.
+In 1851, Paʻaʻāina married American James Augustus Griswold (1825–1868) in Honolulu, Oʻahu.
+Griswold was naturalized as a citizen of the Hawaiian Kingdom on December 26 of the same year in order to marry a Hawaiian woman.
 The exact date of their marriage was either December 21 or December 30.

-Their only child Mary Paʻaʻāina Griswold (March 19, 1853 – aft 1900) married twice: her first marriage was to Lewis Albert in San Francisco, 1871 and her second marriage was to Charles Ellet Kellogg in Honolulu, April 15, 1886.
-By her first marriage, Griswold had a daughter named Edith G. Albert (born September 18, 1872).

 In 1853, Paʻaʻāina fell ill and after much suffering from a lingering illness, died at Princess Victoria Kamāmalu's residence on May 28, 1853 of scrofulous complaints.
 Her funeral was held the next day at Mililani, the residence of her hānai father John Papa ʻĪʻī.

 The missionary newspaper Friends described her last days:

 Her sufferings during her last sickness were extreme.
 She felt conscious of danger, and, as far as human eye could see, prepared herself for her departure.
 She took a calm and effecting [sic] leave of her friends that were present, and sent her last message to absent ones.
 She expressed the wish that others whom she loved would prepare while in health for the trying hour of death.
 "Dearest Mary thou hast left us, Here thy loss we deeply feel, But ‘tis God who hath bereft us, He can all our sorrow heal."

+On March 17, 1912, the Cooke Memorial Tablet was dedicated at Kawaiahaʻo Church commemorating the sixteen royal children of the original Royal School, and their teachers, on the one hundredth anniversary of the birth of Juliette Montague Cooke.
+The ceremony was officiated by Liliʻuokalani and Elizabeth Kekaʻaniau, the last surviving members of the Royal School.
+On the memorial, her name was written as "Mary Paaaina".

+Descendants

+Griswold's and Paʻaʻāina's only child was Mary Paʻaʻāina Griswold (March 19, 1853 – June 9, 1917).
+She married twice: her first marriage was to Lewis Albert (1826–1897) in San Francisco, 1871, and her second marriage was to Charles Ellet Kellogg (1855–1920) in Honolulu, April 15, 1886.
+Mary Griswold lived in California for most of her adult life and died in Oakland.
+By her first marriage, Mary Griswold had a daughter named Edith G. Albert (1872–1948), who married William Buchanan (1865–1940) and resided in California.
+No children are mentioned in Buchanan's 1948 obituary in The San Franciscio Examiner or in any United States Census records between 1900 and 1940.